Wahab3917/WebSolutions/README.md

 # WebSolutions
-A Fully Responsive Website Template Made With Html, Css, JavaScript, And Bootstrap.
+A Fully Responsive Website Template made with Html, Css, JavaScript, and Bootstrap.